 Conditional Acceptance

-If a prospective student does not have proof of graduation or equivalent at the time of enrollment, the enrollment and acceptance to the College are conditional.
-In order to begin classes, a student must meet all admission requirements and provide at a minimum an unofficial copy of proof of graduation or equivalent (i.e., unofficial transcripts).
-An unofficial copy must include proof of completion with a final graduation date.
+If a prospective student does not have proof of graduation or the equivalent at the time of enrollment, the enrollment and acceptance to the College are conditional.
+To begin classes, a student must meet all admission requirements.

 Final Acceptance